-A gas can cool or liquify by lowering the temp and increasing pressure.
+A gas can liquify by lowering the temp and increasing pressure.
 Thus most of the real gas can be liquefied at natural pressure by the cool suitable lowering of the temp.

 But gas cannot be liquefied unless its temperature below a certain value depending upon the nature of the gas whatever high pressure may be applied.

 The temperature at which the gas can be liquified is called its critical temperature.
-Gas can only be liquefied when the temperature below the critical temperature.
+Therefore Liquefaction has done when the temperature below the critical constant of gases.

-The essential condition for the cool or liquefaction is to maintain critical temp, pressure, and volume of the gas molecules.
+The essential formula for the cool or liquefaction is to maintain critical temperature, pressure, and volume of the gas molecules.
 The critical temperature, pressure, and volume simply represent TC, PC, and VC respectively.

 Critical pressure is the maximum pressure required to cause liquefaction at the critical temperature.

 Critical volume is the volume occupied by one mole of gas molecules at critical temperate and critical pressure.